 Although full-time faculty members are ordinarily either tenured or on tenure-track, special full-time appointments unrelated to tenure are sometimes appropriate for limited periods.
 See Section 2.2.1.1 for policies governing term contracts.
-Such faculty members
+Such faculty members e. do not accumulate time toward tenure, promotion, or sabbatical leave.

-- a. usually have duties and responsibilities similar to those of the ranked faculty; - b. meet or exceed the criteria of the appropriate academic title defined in Section 2.1.4 below: - c. always receive a term contract (see Section 2.2.1.1); - d. receive fringe benefits; and - e. do not accumulate time toward tenure, promotion, or sabbatical leave.
+- a. usually have duties and responsibilities similar to those of the ranked faculty; - meet or exceed the criteria of the appropriate academic title defined in Section 2.1.4 below; - c. always receive a term contract (see Section 2.2.1.1); - d. receive fringe benefits; and